sammaxfleet/Battleships/README.md

 5. Create the battleships

+   User Story:
-   User Story: For the battleships to be invisible and change at random every time we rungame function.
-Maybe created 2/3 battleships.
+    1. For the battleships to be visible firslty and change at random every time we rungame function.
+Maybe create 2/3 battleships.
+    2. Then Make Battleships invisible

-6. Decide how Shots are Represented
+7. Decide how Shots are Represented

    User Story: Create shots decide how they're represented. maybe a 'H' for hit or 'M' for miss.

-  7.

-7. To have a game over after a certain amount of tries
+8. To have a game over after a certain amount of tries

    User story: For the game over to happen after the tries.

-8. To have an error message if the hits are insuffcient
+8. To have more sufficient error handling and messages

- User Stories
+ User Stories for Error handling

+1. If not ready to play the game to have a "come back later message"
-1. If any characters are entered that aren't corrected to be redirected by the Game.
+2. If any characters are entered that aren't corrected to be redirected by the Game in the Rules/ User Interaction
+3. When choosing grid size any invalid inputs it doesn't accept and asks for a proper input.
-2. Any shots not on the board to have a message "Sorry that's not even in the ocean"
+4. Any shots not on the board to have a message "Sorry that's not even in the ocean" & that they don't count as a try.
-3. If not ready to play the game to have a "come back later message" 4.To make sure the board size has a minimum of 2 and maximum 10 which changes with the amount of shots.
+5. A functional Gameover Loop.
-5. To make sure the flow of the game is professional and slick for the user, especially the rule explanation and grid size choice.
+6. To make sure the flow of the game is professional and slick for the user, especially the rule explanation and grid size choice.
-6. To have clarity and a fluent rythm to the game
+7. To have clarity and a fluent rythm to the game Overall.